Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Redeemer-2-Creating-PGP-keys.md

 Matcher to protect your secrets.
 Each PGP public key has, in its `Comment` field, the EC public key that will be used in generating Bitcoin addresses for payment to you.

-You have also prepared an export file containing this information in a conveneient format for copying to the Matcher service, where it will be used.
+You have prepared an export file containing this information in a convenient format and copied it to where the Matcher service will be run.